reynarzz/Minity/README.md

 ## Minity
-An OpenGL game engine that runs in a Unity EditorWindow.
+A wip OpenGL game engine that runs in a Unity EditorWindow.

 ### Renderer:
 ![](smallpreview.gif)